This is a listing of members of House Baratheon who appear in A Song of Ice and Fire.

-- Hide Your Gays: Renly and Loras Tyrell had a sexual relationship.
+- Hide Your Lesbians: Renly and Loras had a romantic and sexual relationship.
 It was handled subtly, because most Westerosi feel that it's not their business what (or who) Renly's doing on the side, and Word of Gay was necessary before some fans would believe it.

 - It's All About Me: Shades of this.
 His quest for kingship did not necessarily improve things.

 - Jerkass Has a Point: He could have just easily trampled over Stannis had there been a battle.
 Later, most of his troops turn to Stannis when his flimsy claim is inconveniently cut short by his untimely assassination.

 - Kick the Dog: He mocked his niece Shireen's appearance note and he mocked Brienne behind her back, even when he made her a Kingsguard because he saw the value in her loyalty.
 Later during his negotiations with Stannis he repeats the rumor that Patchface is Shireen's father, knowing that it will annoy his brother.
 Most notably, he chooses to cut off food to King's Landing rather than simply march up and demand its surrender immediately,note resulting in thousands of unnecessary deaths for no real reason.

 - Kick the Son of a Bitch: Renly openly laughs at and mocks Joffrey for getting utterly thrashed by Arya.

 - The Lost Lenore: For Loras.

 - Might Makes Right: When discussing the legitimacy of his claim, he's quick to point out that he's got the biggest army.Catelyn: Let the three of you call for a Great Council...
 Let the assembled lords of the Seven Kingdoms choose who shall rule them.